 We have many crafty ideas and themed printables for this Thanksgiving season that will keep your kids smiling!
 Plus, these creations will be special keepsakes for families to cherish for years to come.

-If you are looking for a simple craft that will keep them giggling, make a popcorn turkey disguise craft.
-Download the free template, grab some basic supplies and your kids are ready to create.
+Popcorn Turkey Disguise Craft – If you are looking for a simple craft that will keep them giggling, this one is the perfect one to do!
+Download the free template, grab some basic supplies, and your kids are ready to create.

 More Thanksgiving Fun